TP2.png

 If our office is home to a couple of Ambers and Jonathans, we figured that there might be a few more out there.
 We get it!
 This stuff is complicated and science-y and often involves maths.
 But don’t worry, this is everything you need to know about that crap carbon everyone is talking about.

 First of all, you’ve been lied to.
 Carbon is not the problem.
-Carbon is just an element on the periodic table, named after the latin word for “coal.”
+Carbon is just an element on the periodic table, named after the Latin word for “coal.”
 When people throw around words like “carbon footprint,” they’re actually using “carbon” as a shorthand for carbon dioxide (CO2), the most common greenhouse gas.
+Carbon dioxide is one of the most important greenhouse gases, along with methane and nitrous oxide, which also play a significant role in climate change.
 No wonder Amber was so confused!

 So get rid of the CO2!

 We appreciate your moxie, but we need carbon dioxide to keep our planet warm.
-It blocks in the sun’s heat so that it doesn’t escape into the ether.
-Without CO2, our oceans would freeze and we’d be very cold.
+It blocks the sun’s heat so that it doesn’t escape into the ether.
+This process is known as the greenhouse effect, which is essential for maintaining Earth's temperature.
+Without CO2, our oceans would freeze, and we’d be very cold.
 Freezing!
 Literally!
-We’d be dead, if you didn’t catch that.
+We’d be dead if you didn’t catch that.
 But right now, the blanket of carbon dioxide covering the earth has gone a little past cozy.
 Think itchy and suffocating – like the worst wool jumper.

 If you can't handle the heat, get out of the greenhouse!

 We think gas is hilarious.
 Greenhouse gas?
 Not so much.
 As a little refresher, we’re talking about gases like carbon dioxide that trap the sun’s rays in our atmosphere, making it like a greenhouse.
+Various greenhouse gases, including methane and nitrous oxide, also contribute to this warming effect.
 Get it?
 Pretty clever name, eh?
 As we mentioned, we need some greenhouse gases to keep our planet warm.
 Too many greenhouse gases, however, is too freaking hot.

 Ok, but how does CO2 get released?